itsays-zqc/my-website/docs/test/v2_core/8Extract.md

 ### 8.2.3 Propagation sweep:monitor

-Get the result of monitor data of Propagation sweep.
+Get the result of monitor data of propagation sweep.

 ```python
 extract(